L400-RTI/Training-material/modules/12 - CICD and ALM.md

 3. Automated tests validate schema + queries in Dev.
 4. If passed, same pipeline deploys to Test → Prod via REST API.

-Implementing CI/CD for Fabric RTI using the REST API provides maximum flexibility and environment control.
-It aligns with Infrastructure-as-Code principles by deploying declarative definitions via API calls, supporting dynamic, automated deployments independent of Git integration or built-in deployment pipelines.
+Implementing CI/CD for Fabric Real-Time Intelligence using the REST API provides maximum flexibility and environment control.
+It aligns with Infrastructure-as-Code principles by deploying declarative definitions via API calls, suppoReal-Time Intelligenceng dynamic, automated deployments independent of Git integration or built-in deployment pipelines.

 **Recommended for:**